 We have fewer investments, fewer savings, and less overall assets than Generation X did during the last financial crisis, so what are we to do?
 As we enter into what may be a very long period of uncertainty and crisis, building an emergency fund for yourself is a top priority.

-Emergency Fund Post Table of Contents
+The Ultimate Emergency Fund Guide: Table of Contents

 - Why You Need an Emergency Fund in the Middle of an Emergency